smudge/decks/railsconf-2022/slides.md

 Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelly Sikkema</a> on <a href="https://unsplash.com/s/photos/notebook?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 <!--
-And we're following a CI/CD process that routes any build failures or issues through to the team closest to the change being made.
+Plus we're following a CI/CD process that routes any build failures or issues through to the team closest to the change being made.
 -->

 ---